-As passed the Senate on 5/7/2026: - Requires developers of automated decision-making technology (ADMT) used in consequential decisions relating to education, employment, housing, financial, insurance, health care, or essential government services to provide deployers with documentation on the technology's intended uses, data, and limitations. - Requires deployers of a covered ADMT to notify consumers of its use and to provide a detailed explanation, including the consumer's rights, following an adverse outcome. - Grants consumers the right to correct inaccurate personal data and request a meaningful human review of an adverse consequential decision. - Establishes that in civil discrimination actions arising from the use of a covered ADMT, fault will be allocated between the developer and deployer and voids related indemnification clauses. - Grants the Attorney General exclusive enforcement authority for violations, establishes a right to cure, and clarifies that the act does not create a new private right of action. - Requires deployers subject to FERPA to comply with all FERPA data laws. - The 5/6/2026 amendments make minor changes and set an effective date of January 1, 2027.
+As enacted: - Repeals current artificial intelligence regulations that require obligations for developers and deployers of artificial intelligence. - Requires developers of automated decision-making technology (ADMT) used in consequential decisions relating to education, employment, housing, financial, insurance, health care, or essential government services to provide deployers with documentation on the technology's intended uses, data, and limitations. - Requires deployers of a covered ADMT to notify consumers of its use and to provide a detailed explanation, including the consumer's rights, following an adverse outcome. - Grants consumers the right to correct inaccurate personal data and request a meaningful human review of an adverse consequential decision. - Establishes that in civil discrimination actions arising from the use of a covered ADMT, fault will be allocated between the developer and deployer and voids related indemnification clauses. - Grants the Attorney General exclusive enforcement authority for violations, establishes a right to cure, and clarifies that the act does not create a new private right of action. - Requires deployers subject to FERPA to comply with all FERPA data laws. - The 5/6/2026 amendments make minor changes and set an effective date of January 1, 2027.

 | Date | Chamber | Action |